 Freshdesk (opens in new tab) is a customer support platform from Freshworks.
 This CRM offers a helpdesk, messaging center, and call center all in one.
 In our Freshdesk review, we help you decide if this is the best CRM software (opens in new tab) for your business.

-Freshdesk is designed specifically for customer engagement, and is one of a series of Freshworks CRMs with different focuses – the other two being Freshmarketer for marketing and Freshsales for sales management, and Freshservice (opens in new tab) for IT support.
+Freshdesk is designed specifically for customer engagement, and is one of a series of Freshworks (opens in new tab) CRMs with different focuses – including Freshmarketer (opens in new tab) for marketing, Freshsales (opens in new tab) for sales management, and Freshservice (opens in new tab) for IT support.

 Freshdesk review: Snapshot